Arvindprksh/arvindprksh.github.io/_posts/SSD-Solid_State_Drives/2016-12-23-EFI_And_BMC.md

   The administrator cas also remotely communicate with the BMC to take some corrective actions - such as resetting or power cycling the system to get a hunf OS running again.

+If you want to check up power state of the remote machine, Use this tools, IPMIUTIL.

+In windows, if you use that tool, that is easy,

 ---

 **IPMI Consists of BMC and so on, So you can controll server remotely.
 And For IPMI  has the dedicated LAN connection.**